bidah/universal-medusa/apps/docs/docs/intro.md

 Build cross platforms ecom apps that get you the best of web and native mobile using Next.js and Expo.
 You get a development setup with shared tailwind styles, unified navigation,  shared screens and components with all the medusa.js headless modules at your disposal

+## Motivation
+When developing robust ecommerce your app product tend to ship slower and slower when it grows in functionality and team size.
+That's always the case on a thriving project.
+With that in mind Universal medusa empowers what Medusa.js already gives you.
+More dev tooling to power up your ecom development with easy and sacability in mind.

 ## Getting Started